bibekluitel/Sample-Js-Template-Project/README.md

 ### Sample React Starting BoilerPlate
-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) as a test assignment for OFX.
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) as a test assignment for Brust SMS.

 ## Available Scripts